Last year I was looking for a lead singer that could convey the story I had written for my upcoming debut album, After 1989.

-I liked what I heard and followed the link to the band’s Bandcamp page.
+I liked what I heard and followed the link to their Bandcamp page.
 The first song I played caught me off-guard.
 An intensely powerful and deep male voice, slightly David Bowie-esque at times, with the right amount of gravitas.
 I immediately thought it was the voice I was after.

-Following one of my favourite Bowie maxims, I went beyond my comfort zone and decided to contact Dan directly.
-At our first meeting I asked him to be the lead singer—and occasional instrumentalist—for my album and he enthusiastically agreed.
+I decided to contact Dan directly.
+At our first meeting I asked him to be the lead singer — and occasional instrumentalist — for my upcoming album and he enthusiastically agreed.

 We also discussed his band’s next project, titled Premonition and Ruin, and whether I could help with the mixing.
 An “extended disgruntled ramble about Brexit”, as Dan put it, it was likely to sound more ‘rock’ than their first album.
 Ian Shepherd was on board to master the album.